 Are you a freelancer intending to work with clients in Germany, EU or outside the EU?
 Read here on how to correctly Charge VAT as a Freelancer in Germany to your international clients.

 If you are an expat freelancer or self-employed person moving soon to Germany, chances are you want to bring your international clients with you as well as work with local businesses.

 Freelancers or self-employed people in Germany face no restrictions for the geographical location of their clients.
-However, there are a few rules to keep in mind when writing invoices to your international clients.
+However, there are a few rules to keep in mind when writing invoices to your local and international clients.

 Like in most countries, VAT or sales tax is quite commonly charged on goods and services in Germany.
 The rules on how much and who to charge VAT can vary from country to country.
 This is the focus of this blog post.